Is My Phone Listening To Me? Yes, and Here’s What To Do About It

 Bottom line

-Why is my phone listening to me?
+Is my phone always listening to me?

-You’re not the only one suspicious of their phone listening in.
+This question is on almost everyone's mind.
 In fact, 70% of people surveyed say they’ve been served a targeted ad for something they talked about out loud but did not search for online.

 Survey showing 70% of people believe their phone is listening to them

-However, your Android phone can also be accidentally activated and record sensitive conversations or other details from your personal life.
+Sometimes, your phone can also be accidentally activated and record sensitive conversations or other details from your personal life.
 You could be having a conversation with a friend about some obscure fun fact.
 One of you doesn’t believe the other, and says “OK, Google it!”
 But your virtual assistant can certainly mistake other words or similar-sounding phrases as its wake word, too.

 Keep your personal information safe

 You work hard to keep safe online, but tech companies everywhere are selling your info to data brokers for the highest bids.
-And with identity theft draining $10.3 billion from American wallets in 2023, keeping your data safe is more important than ever.
+And with identity theft draining $12.5 billion from American wallets in 2024, keeping your data safe is more important than ever.

 But you can safeguard your data with all-in-one identity theft protection services from Aura.
 For only $9 a month, Aura will automatically force data brokers to stop selling your info and cover you for the worst case scenarios with up to $1 million in insurance.